 An unarmed woman is shot and killed by a Secret Service agent and a Capitol police officer after she drives toward a security checkpoint near the White House, hits a barricade and speeds away.
 The woman is a 34-year-old mother battling postpartum depression, according to her sister.
-Her one-year-old daughter, seated in the back of the car during the chase, was unharmed.
+Her one-year-old daughter, seated in the back of the car during the chase, is unharmed.

 December 10, 2013 -

 During a memorial service for Nelson Mandela in South Africa, a man with forged security credentials stands feet away from President Obama.
 The man pretends to be a sign language interpreter, taking the stage with Obama